KoraSHughes/SignToSpeech/README.md

 ## Testing:<ol>
 <li>Overall Framework: one-hot encoded classification</li>
+<li>Started with a logistic binary classification algorithm.
+Once that worked I used one vs. all multiclassification </li>
-<li>Classification was trained using logistic regression on validation set starting at [A vs. B], then a new sign was added after each successful implementation until the final set was [A vs. B vs. H vs. K vs. W vs. Y] </li>
+<li>The multiclassifier was trained using logistic regression on validation set starting at [A vs. B], then a new sign was added after each successful implementation until the final set was [A vs. B vs. H vs. K vs. W vs. Y] </li>
 <li>Once the algorithm prooved it could classify all 6 signs, different strategies and algorithms were tested on the training set (ex: support vector machines, ridge regression, neural network implementaiton)</li>
 </ol>